-- Students who enjoy cooking and like to experiment with food and ingredients. - Students who learn better through practical tasks - Students who enjoy being in a kitchen environment. - Students who take pride in good presentation.
+- Students who enjoy cooking and like to experiment with food and ingredients. - Students who enjoy being in a kitchen environment. - Students who take pride in good presentation.

 If you choose Food Preparation and Nutrition at GCSE, some areas you will study include: